AxC1271/ClockCrossing/README.md

 # CDCTechniques
 This GitHub repository explores the concept of clock domain crossing using different techniques, from multi-flop synchronizers to asychronous FIFOs and handshaking.
+Each subdirectory will come with a schematic of the synchronizer, block diagrams Verilog code, physical layout on Magic VLSI, and SPICE directives that can capture parasitics and be simulated on ngspice.
+This repo not only aims to explain the process as a way to teach myself but also provide educational content to a reader interested in knowing about clock domain crossing.
+I hope you find this repository helpful!